-Johalla Projects and the Chicago Athletic Association hotel are pleased to showcase work of Brooklyn-based Kate McQuillen, which will be on display in the hotel's second floor lobby, from May 15 through June 13.
+In 2017 Johalla Projects worked with the Chicago Athletic Association hotel to showcase the work of Brooklyn-based Kate McQuillen in the hotel's second floor lobby.

 McQuillen’s sculptures and images refer to environments that are faraway or untouchable, such as skies, starry nights, and smoke, while speaking about possibility, the unknown, intimacy, and wonder.
 Her installation White Sands used illuminated tissue paper to create a glowing, bursting cloud, visually hovering between smoke, flowers, and explosions.
 Within the case structure, she played with opposing themes of explosiveness and containment, beauty and alarm.
 She was interested in the classical notion of the sublime, in which views can experience opposing emotions of the formidable and the beautiful, resulting in a sense of the awe-inspiring.